AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 >[!NOTE]
 >
 >Only the delivery owner can start a delivery.
 In order for another operator (or operator group) to be able to start a delivery, you have to add them as reviewers in the **[!UICONTROL Delivery start:]** field.
->
->Refer to [this section](../../campaign/using/marketing-campaign-approval.md#selecting-reviewers) for further information.
+For further information, refer to [this section](../../campaign/using/marketing-campaign-approval.md#selecting-reviewers).

 ## Delivery additional parameters {#delivery-additiona-parameters}